bryan754/Getting-and-Cleaning-Data-Final-Project/CodeBook.md

-## How to get some profit from this =)
-1. You have to download sourse data from link below and unzip it to working directory of R Studio.
-2. You have to perform R script.
+## Synopsis
+The purpose of this project is to demonstrate ability to collect, work with, and clean a data set.
+The goal is to prepare tidy data that can be used for later analysis.
+Required to submit: 1) a tidy data set as described below, 2) a link to a Github repository with script for performing the analysis, and 3) a code book that describes the variables, the data, and any transformations or work that performed to clean up the data called CodeBook.md.

 ## About source data
-As sourse data for work was used Human Activity Recognition Using Smartphones Data Set.
+As source data for work was used Human Activity Recognition Using Smartphones Data Set.
 A full description is available at the site where the data was obtained: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones Here are the data for the project: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip